GrupLnch/grupytinder/README.md

 `cd grupytinder`

+#### Install Dependencies

+`npm install`

-#### Run the React Native development server
+#### Start the Development Server

 `npx expo start`

 ### Description

-Group Lunch allows users to swipe left to pass or swipe right to select different food options, restaurants, or genres based on their preferences.
-Users can filter choices by distance, cuisine, or even event type (date nights, corporate gatherings, etc.).
+Grup Lunch allows users to swipe left to pass or swipe right to select different food options, restaurants, or genres based on their preferences.
+Users can filter choices by distance, cuisine, or even event type (e.g., date nights, corporate gatherings).
 The app is designed to take the stress out of choosing where to eat, making the process fun, fast, and easy.

 ### Features

-1. Swipe Interface: Easily browse food and restaurant options with a swipe.
+1. Fun Swipe Interface: Discover food and restaurants by swiping left to pass or right to select.
-2. Customized Search Radius: Set a search radius to find restaurants near your location.
+2. Customized Search Radius: Find restaurants nearby or widen the search radius to explore more options.
-3. Special Categories: Choose food options based on specific themes like "Taco Tuesdays" or "Date Night."
+3. Themed Categories: Filter food options based on themes like "Taco Tuesday," "Date Night," or "Vegan Picks."
-4. Corporate Use: Organize group lunch orders for teams and companies.
+4. Group Orders: Simplify team lunch orders with corporate functionality, including split-bill options.
-5. Multi-Platform Support: Compatible with both iOS and Android devices.
+5. Multi-Platform Support: Available on both iOS and Android devices.

 ### Technologies Used
 #### Front-End:
 1. React Native: Cross-platform mobile development.
 2. JavaScript: For dynamic functionality.
-3. HTML & CSS: For styling and structuring the app.
-4. FireBase for authentication
-5. Expo google app auth for using google sign inside of expo app
+3. Expo google app auth for using google sign inside of expo app
 (use expo-auth-session because expo-google-app-auth is deprecated)
 #### Back-End:
-1. Java: For handling core business logic.
+1. Firebase Authentication: Secure user login and session management.
 2. Node.js (optional): For API routing and server-side processing.
 #### Tools:
-1. Visual Studio Code (VSC)/ Intellij: Code editor.
+1. Visual Studio Code (VSC)/ Intellij: Preferred IDEs.
 2. Git & GitHub: Version control and collaboration.

 ### Future Enhancements

-1. Point System: Implement a reward system for frequent users.
-2. Food Delivery Integration: Integrate with platforms like DoorDash, Uber Eats, etc.
+1. Food Delivery Integration: Collaborate with services like DoorDash and Uber Eats for seamless food delivery.
-3. Global Compatibility: Ensure real-time availability in different countries.
+2. Global Compatibility: Expand real-time availability to users worldwide.
+3. Point System: Encourage loyalty with a rewards program for frequent users.
-4. Sponsorship Opportunities: Collaborate with big restaurant chains to feature their offer
+4. Sponsorship Opportunities: Partner with restaurants to feature exclusive offers and promotions.